Skip to main content

 • Secure dialogs for credential collection

-• WireGuard VPN encryption for server communication
+• WireGuard VPN for server communication

-• SSH tunnel fallback with key-based authentication
+• SSH tunnel fallback or SSH primary with key-based or password based authentication

 Operational Safety